 Ensuring that Darlington residents are healthy and independent, out of all the One Darlington outcomes, will require the most sustained and coordinated effort by agencies and residents across the borough.
 The determinants of health are wide-ranging and complex: our diet, upbringing, education, household income and even where in the borough we live, are just a few of the many factors that combine to predict our life expectancy, for example.
-Notable achievements over the past year include the Healthy New Towns programme which was been shortlisted for the 2019 LGC Public Health Award.
-Smoking prevalence in adults has continued to reduce, from 17.3% in 2016 to 14.4% in 2017, and the council's Recovery and Wellbeing service, which supports people to overcome substance misuse dependency via a "recovery-orientated" approach, received a positive report from Care Quality Commission (CQC).
-Key priorities for the next year include developing a sustainable offer of food and activities for children in deprived communities over the school holidays, reviewing our approach to drugs in Darlington, and improving living and environmental conditions for residents living in the private rented sector.
+Notable achievements over the past year include an increase in the breastfeeding rate, meaning that Darlington is now above the regional average for this metric, the launch of the Darlington Childhood Healthy Weight Plan and a successful funding bid to help prevent suicide locally, which is being delivered with partners.
+Smoking prevalence in adults has continued to reduce, from 14.4% in 2017 to 13.8% in 2016, below the national and regional averages.
+Key priorities for the next year include continuing to effectively manage and coordinate the response to the COVID-19 pandemic locally, and to ensure that recovery planning prioritises and targets residents' health, including mental health.